 Just Collect, which is considered the largest consignment seller on eBay, and offers memorabilia as well as cards, fared well in card-related auctions during the fall, selling more than 6,400 lots from late September through late December.

 Pre War Card Collector, which offers its regular monthly auctions via eBay, led the way in total sales during the recent 30-day stretch.
-It's 1,645-lot auction resulted in a 99.5% sell through rate with an average sale of more than $237.
+It’s 1,645-lot auction resulted in a 99.5% sell through rate with an average sale of more than $237.
+The company typically handles many of the hobby’s most valuable cards.